chef-cft/chef-examples/examples/A2GrantAppDashboardAccess.md

 ```
 2. POST the policy.
 I used an admin token, but any token that can manage IAM policies should work:
 ```
-export TOKEN=`chef-automate iam token create admoon --admin` curl -X POST https://localhost/apis/iam/v2/policies --data-binary @./policy -k -H "api-token: $TOKEN"  -v
+export TOKEN=`chef-automate iam token create ADMIN_TOKEN_NAME --admin` curl -X POST https://localhost/apis/iam/v2/policies --data-binary @./policy -k -H "api-token: $TOKEN"  -v
 ```
-3. Double check in the interface to ensure that all members been added.
+3. Double check in the interface to ensure that all members exist in policy.
 In the GUI: Settings -> Policies -> {Name of your policy, my example is “applications-viewer-access} -> Members
 4. If you need to edit membership, this can be done through the UI or set using the 'members' JSON Object.